Sorry, you need to enable JavaScript to visit this website.

 Institutional framework: multilateral and bilateral cooperation with European countries

-Portugal's international intervention in the Youth domain has focused, both bilaterally and multilaterally, on Europe (European Union and Council of Europe), on Africa, namely with the member countries of the Community of Portuguese Language Countries (CPLP) and on Iberian-America, especially the International Youth Organisation for Iberian-America (IYO).
+Portugal’s international engagement in the youth sector focuses on both bilateral and multilateral cooperation, primarily within Europe (European Union and Council of Europe), Africa—particularly with the member states of the Community of Portuguese Language Countries (CPLP)—and Ibero-America, notably through the International Youth Organisation for Ibero-America (OIJ).

 Cooperation with European countries